DerekKent/derekkent.com/README.md

 ## Development

-To build the site for development and load it in your default web browser with [BrowserSync](http://www.browsersync.io), simply run:
+To build the site for development and load it in your default web browser with [BrowserSync](http://www.browsersync.io), run:

 ```bash
 gulp dev